dlarson314/crease-solver/README.md

 * Triangles (triples of node indices) useful for plotting later on, but also for calculating 3D locations from crease angles.

-Because the topology of the nodes and creases do not change, the edges (pairs of indices) and triangles (triples of indices) will not change during the folding process.
-Only the node locations will change.
+Because the topology of the nodes and creases does not change, the edges (pairs of indices) and triangles (triples of indices) will not change during the folding process.
+Only the 3D node locations will change.

 The list of edges will have to be augmented by a constrained Delaunay triangulation to make sure that the square of paper is broken down into